kanwarjotp/TMDAudioFingerprinting/README.md

 ## Development Notes:

-1. flexible typing iun SQLITE allows us to store values as integere without worrying about upper limits hence the
+1. flexible typing iun SQLITE allows us to store values as integers without worrying about upper limits hence the
 <b>song</b> table can use INTEGER without being concerned about the number of songs
-2.
+2. for unknown songs, the song_id will be set to 0 to be passed to Fingerprint Object.
+3. The way matched_fingerprints are stored in recognize.py is quite confusing and increases the space complexity, but it prevents the  function from going into a Quadratic time complexity, as the other way would have me aligning the fingerprints as they are found and directly storing the (song_id, difference pairs) which is the better option in terms of logical clarity, but costly.

 ## Database
 ### Song Table